Do you want to change careers and do something completely different and exciting – these tips are here to help you do so.

 Balancing work and life is one of those things people are usually concerned about.

-Picture over 100 years ago when people were working for 10 hours in a factory before going home for den, then going to work in a pub to make ends meet.
+Picture over 100 years ago when people worked for 10 hours in a factory before going home for den, then going to work in a pub to make ends meet.
 This was common.
-Today, many countries have made it easier to balance both life and work, favoring the ‘life’ more.
+Today, many countries have made it easier to balance both life and work, favouring the ‘life’ more.

 In Sweden, it is common to find people working for six hours a day, and it is common across the country.
 This means employees have the chance of doing what they love, and the results from doing this have been improved productivity in the work done when people are in the office.